-Under the 377/1989 PD, according to which ASOEE is renamed to Athens University of Economics and Business (AUEB), the Statistics Department is founded in June of 1989.
-It was preceded by the establishment of the joint Department of Statistics and Informatics (PD 313/1984), while Statistics initially already appeared in the first ever AUEB Yearbook (1927-1928) as a curriculum course.
+Under PD Presidential Decree 377/1989, ASOEE was renamed to Athens University of Economics and Business (AUEB), coinciding with the founding of the Statistics Department in June 1989.
+This establishment followed the creation of the joint Department of Statistics and Informatics, as per PD 313/1984.
+Interestingly, Statistics was part of AUEB's curriculum as early as the 1927-1928 academic year, as noted in the university's first yearbook.